Sachin5432/FinShield-/README.md

 	•	“Licensed under CC BY‑SA 4.0” with a link to https://creativecommons.org/licenses/by-sa/4.0/

-Global CC BY-SA 4.0 license link: https://creativecommons.org/licenses/by-sa/4.0/
+Global license for CC BY-SA 4.0 link: https://creativecommons.org/licenses/by-sa/4.0/